Monday, 29 April 2013

 RELATIONSHIPS Marie Curie was a woman of strong convictions, as evidenced by her decision to leave a governess position after being denied permission to marry the son of the family.
 This bold move led her to Paris, where she embarked on her groundbreaking scientific journey.

 In the spring of 1894, Marie met Pierre Curie, a brilliant scientist and a gentle soul.
 Their shared passion for science ignited a deep connection, and they were married in a civil ceremony in Sceaux, France on July 26, 1895.
-They were deeply in love and worked tirelessly together in their laboratory.
+"Pierre belonged to no religion and I did not practice any" (she later wrote).
+Instead of a bridal gown, Marie chose a dark blue dress.

 Tragedy struck on April 19, 1906, during a rainy afternoon in Paris when Pierre Curie met a tragic end while crossing the busy Rue Dauphine.
 The wet conditions significantly reduced visibility, and as he attempted to cross the street with an umbrella, he slipped and fell under the wheels of a heavy horse-drawn cart carrying military equipment, causing fatal injuries.
-Marie was devastated by his loss but persevered in her scientific work.
+Marie was devastated by her loss but persevered in her scientific work.

 Pierre and Marie Skłodowska-Curie, 1895